killerducky/learn-to-play-go.github.io/content/_index.md

 {{< black "Joshua Batson" >}}<br>
 Who also helped immensely with the texts, and was an endless source of inspiration and ideas for new features.
     <br><br>
+<br><br>
+<p style="font-size: 12px;"> This website is small and I am lucky enough to be able to afford the costs of running it without trouble.
+However, if you REALLY like what we did, have nothing better to spend on and would like to make sure it stays online forever for other beginners, consider sending a dollar my way.
+Thank you.<br><br>
+<a href="https://www.paypal.me/AdamRuz" target="_blank" class="donateButton" noreferrer noopener>Donate</a>
   {{< /wrapper >}}